Jarmos-san/graphql-server/README.md

 2. Contributing to the project.
 3. Supporting the project.

+## What's the Project About

+The [`json-server`](https://github.com/typicode/json-server) project has been a major source of inspiration to develop `graphql-server`.
+The idea is to spin up a quick GraphQL server with placeholder data & serve it on `localhost`.
+Further, the placeholder data can be delivered to the `grahpql-server` using a simple JSON file (_or perhaps a SQLite database_).
+The possibilities of how to deliver seraliased data to the `graphql-server` on the local system is endless but we would prefer to keep it simple.

+That said, the project depends on the [`Strawberry`](https://strawberry.rocks) Python3 library to provide a GraphQL ecosystem.
+The project's development is still in its infancy so expect the tech stack to develop over time.

+And now, to setup a local environment & see how the project works, refer to the next section.

 ## Getting Started With Using GraphQL-Server

 If you need to use GraphQL-Server on your local system, here are the following ways you